shayIzhak2003/NodeJS-studying-2/README.md

 # Node.js Template for CRUD Operations

+*This project code was generously provided by Tal Garbi.*

 This is a simple Node.js template with built-in CRUD (Create, Read, Update, Delete) operations.
 You can freely use it for your project.

 ## Features: